jmonlong/PopSV/2-ClusterManagement.md

 A cluster template is a template form of the bash script that you would send through `qsub`/`msub`.
 There you define the placeholder for the resources or parameters of the job.
 This file will be parsed by *BatchJobs*.

-For our cluster [Guillimin](http://www.hpc.mcgill.ca/), we create a `guillimin.tmpl` file like this :
+For our cluster [Guillimin](http://www.hpc.mcgill.ca/), I created a `guillimin.tmpl` file like this :

 ```sh
 #PBS -N <%= job.name %>